-Loved Ones On Racer Jessi Combs: 'She Was A Badass.
-Always Pushing Limits.'
+After Fatal Crash, Loved Ones Remember Racer Jessi Combs: 'She Was A Badass'

 Loved ones of Jessi Combs, a well-known racer and a host of the popular science-themed television show Mythbusters, are speaking out days after she died attempting to break her own land speed record.
 She was 39 years old.